kubeflow/community/wg-manifests/charter.md

 ### Out of scope

-- We do not support a specific deployment tool (e.g., ArgoCD, Flux)
+- We do not enforce a specific deployment tool (e.g., ArgoCD, Flux)
 - The default installation shall not contain deep integration with external cloud services or closed source solutions, instead we aim for Kubernetes-native solutions and light authentication and authorization integration with external IDPs

 ## Roles and Organization Management